Noah-R/VariantChess/README.md

 # VariantChess
-A chess server for variants invented by me
+A chess server for variants invented by me.
+Under active development.